madanbaduwal/usa-university-application-process/visa_interview_questions.md

 * Eye contact
 * Confident
 * Fluency
-* drive toward your strong points
+* drive toward your strong points(eg: I had backlog in economics at that time I was doing research, later I sucessfully publish my research paper in X journal)
-* Used Sir/Mam at the end of answer
+* Used Sir/Mam at the end of your answer
+* Use around and to in income eg: $XK-$XK(my father income is around $20k-30K)

 ## Frequently asked questions-answers

 1. Which university and course?
 What is your purpose for visiting the US?
 Why are you applying for a visa?

 Answer:
-* Well, Sir/Mam I am going to pursue my master's in Computer and information science specialization in artificial intelligence  from the University of South Dakota,
+* Well, Sir/Mam I am going to pursue my master's in "Program"  from the "Name of the university",
-* I will continue my research on the curated dataset problem in deep learning under the direction of Prof.Santosh KC.
+* I will continue my research on the curated dataset problem in deep learning under the direction of "Name of your professor".

 2. Who is sponsoring you?
 What is your father’s/family annual income?
 Answer:

 First of all,
-* I have personal savings of around $ 20k by working in Nepal for about three years.
-Currently, I am working at BP Koirala eye foundation as a Senior Software engineer.
-Before that, I was leading a team of engineers at Fusemachines.
+* I have personal savings of around $ Xk by working in Nepal for about three years.
+Currently, I am working at "company name" as a "Position".
+Before that, I was leading a team of engineers at "company".
-* My parents have savings of around $ 50k for my graduate studies.
+* My parents have savings of around $ Xk for my graduate studies.
-* My father is running a dragon fruit farm in 2 Acer.
-His annual income is around $30k  after reducing other costs.
+* My father is running a "occupation".
+His annual income is around $Xk  after reducing other costs.
-* My mother is a mathematics teacher at Ganajagriti Higher Secondary School, which is a government school, Her income is around $7-8k thousand per year
+* My mother is a "occupation" at "where", which is a government school, Her income is around $Xk thousand per year
 * In addition, we also have a 4-storeyed house on the highway.
-3 floors are on rent from where we are saving $ 7-8k  per year.
+3 floors are on rent from where we are saving around $ 7-8k  per year.
-* My brother is also supporting me he is a senior software engineer at Fact Technology his salary is $12k.
+* My brother is also supporting me he is a "position" at "company" his salary is around $Xk.

 3. Why the US?
 Why not other countries?
 Why not Nepal?